 Corporate Turnaround: How to Guide a Company Out of a Crisis

-Succeeding in business requires things to go right, most of the time.
-And when they don't - you need to turn it around fast.
+When a business' success is threatened, leaders must turn things around - fast.
 For every innovation there's a spanner in the works, for every acquisition, there's a pothole.
 Avoiding them is what business is all about.
-But even the most successful businesses can fall out of favour or grow too quickly, they can get left behind or get lost in the game.
-Catching it before it is too late is crucial.
-And that is what corporate turnaround is all about.
+But even the most successful companies can grow too quickly, or get stuck in a rut.

 What can bring on the need for a corporate turnaround?

 A list of 65 common reasons why companies fail was published by The UK Insolvency Helpline.
 Some of these include:

 - A failure to control costs